lane83/meshtastic-dm-coverage-map/README.md

-# Meshtastic Home Node Direct MessageCoverage Map
+# Meshtastic Home Node Direct Message Coverage Map

 A real-time coverage mapping tool to measure the 3-hop coverage area for a Meshtastic node.
 This application listens for direct messages from Meshtastic nodes containing GPS coordinates and visualizes the network coverage area on a live interactive map.